-The Klipsch R-10SWI is a 10-inch, front-firing wireless subwoofer that has an all-digital amplifier.
-It is Klipsch’s special spun copper IMG woofer that offers an incredible sound.
+The Klipsch R-10SWI is a 10-inch, front-firing wireless subwoofer with an all-digital amplifier.
+Klipsch’s unique spun copper IMG woofer offers an incredible sound.

-It has a low pass crossover and phase control and a strong, flexible and fully removable front grille.
-The woofer is light and portable while also being durable and extremely rigid.
+It has a low pass crossover, phase control, and a strong, flexible, and fully removable front grille.
+The woofer is light and portable while also being durable and highly rigid.

-A wireless subwoofer also makes it easy to carry the perfect sound system wherever you go.
-Whether it is in your garage for band practice or in the backyard for a party.
+A wireless subwoofer also makes carrying the perfect sound system easy wherever you go.
+Whether in your garage for band practice or in the backyard for a party.
 The wireless quality of the subwoofer also makes it more portable.
-But it is a useful product only if the wireless receptors are also strong.
+But it is a valuable product only if the wireless receptors are also vital.
 The sound should not be interrupted simply because it is not connected through a wire.

 - The wireless high-fidelity connectivity allows for incredible sound anywhere in the room.

-- The IMG or injection molded graphite woofers are extremely light and portable.
+- The IMG or injection molded graphite woofers are incredibly light and portable.